 - My neighbour gave me her bag of Costco’s coconut flour.
 She had no idea what to do with it and was going to throw out.
 I can’t let that happen.

-- I use only 1/2 – 1 cup per recipe because it is highly moisture absorbing.
+- I use only 1/2 – 1 cup per recipe because it is extremely moisture absorbing.

 Many more years of coconut flour baking ahead for me.
 But that is OK because I have about 50 cups of frozen applesauce from my backyard that have to be used before new harvest this Fall.
 The key is to double or triple recipes at a time, I think.
 Less cleaning and more food.

 On Tuesday, I made these chocolate coconut flour muffins and spaghetti squash quiche.
 It was rainy – a perfect day for baking.
 Dripping quiche all over the oven made my smoke alarm go off.
 I opened the window which was a perfect cooling muffin spot.
 A tip if you are impatient.

 My 9 year old got home from school and ate 3 muffins! they reminded him of my whole wheat chocolate muffins that are similarly fudgy.
 I always buy bags of frozen organic dark sweet cherries at Costco which kids polish off within a few weeks.
 They love to snack on frozen fruit in little ramekins.
 So, I thought these muffins would be a hit since they contain chocolate and cherries.
 AND I can hide anything behind those ingredients.
 Coconut flour, here you come.